 Land Donation

-The Couchiching Conservancy is fortunate to receive donations of land or conservation agreements from generous landowners who want to help advance our work.
+The Couchiching Conservancy is fortunate to receive donations of land or conservation agreements from generous landowners who want to ensure local landscapes are protected.
 The Conservancy accepts donations of land in fee-simple donations (i.e., title).
 The value of the donation for receipt purposes is based on the appraised value which is determined by an independent AACI-certified appraisal.

 Conservation Agreement